 Whilst implementation of the Convention is done at a national level, it is also important to bring it back to an international level.
 This ensures that we can drive progress, ensure consistency where practical, and utilise UN systems for positive change around the world – in part through supporting developing countries to ratify the Convention.
 This is so we can contribute to the inclusion of people with disabilities around the world on a global scale.

 CoSP is not alone on the calendar of international events that contributes to the inclusion of people with disabilities around the world.
-2019 sees a range of activities occur that will drive progress towards both the SDGs and the rights of people with disabilities.
-They bring together interested parties and create forums for discussion and learning about realising the promise of the SDGs and other treaties driving positive change around the world.
+2019 saw a range of activities that drove progress towards both the SDGs and the rights of people with disabilities.
+They brought together interested parties and created forums for discussion and learning about realising the promise of the SDGs and other treaties driving positive change around the world.